 of a 3 year Level 7 Bachelors degree.
 Therefore students preparing

 for entry to the UQ MD post 2015 should ensure the first degree

 program they undertake is equivalent to an AQF compliant Level 7

 Bachelors degree of minimum 3 years' duration.

 It is expected the MD will be introduced in 2015.

 So, what happens next?

-planned.
-The University has established a working party, chaired by
+The University's MD working party, chaired by the Deputy Vice

 The University acknowledges that the study of medicine